All Episodes

 And who would administer the spanking?

-Uh that would that would be dad.
+That would be dad.

-And did you always know, or generally always know?
+And did you always know or generally always know?

 Did you mostly know why you were being spanked?